Our Board of Directors

 Captain Melbourne Adams is a retired member of the USVI Police Department.
 He has been volunteering with WCSC in various capacities since its creation.
 Captain Adams also serves on event committees, including “Take Back the Night.”
 Captain Adams is a recipient of our Hero Award, given to community members who have made significant contributions to domestic violence prevention.

 Susan Atkins brings a wealth of knowledge and experience in media, public and investor relations to her service with WCSC.
-She has taught at the university level, served as a library commissioner in San Diego.
+She has taught at the university level, and served as a library commissioner in San Diego.
 Susan has received several awards for philanthropy, including an award from the Association of Fundraising Professionals.
-She has lived on St. Croix for six or seven years and is an avid supporter of WCSC’s cause.
+She lives on St. Croix and is an avid supporter of WCSC’s cause.

 Karen Hunt began her board membership in 2015.
-She sees the importance of integrating traditional supports, including families and communities, to foster resilient youth who will be prepared to face the challenges of stress, chaos and negative peer influence without becoming involved in problem behaviors.
+She sees the importance of integrating traditional supports, including families and communities, to foster resilient youth to face the life challenges and negative peer influence without becoming involved in problem behaviors.
 Karen is also the program director for Virgin Islands Perinatal Inc.

 Yemaya Jones is a well-known local artist and fabric designer.
 She has been a WCSC supporter for many years, particularly with art fundraisers.

 Makeda Kamara has been involved in creating feminist health centers and teaching a womanist perspective to women on birth, health and their bodies.
 Makeda has been a midwife for over 40 years, and is working with the V.I.
 Department of Health currently.

 Lisa Harris Moorhead is an attorney for the Legislative Branch of the Virgin Islands government.
 She has supported WCSC’s mission in many ways over the past 20 years.